NebulousLabs/Sia/Consensus.md

 Storage Proofs
 --------------

 A storage proof transaction is any transaction containing a storage proof.

-Such transactions are not allowed to have outputs or contracts.
+Storage proof transactions are not allowed to have siacoin or siafund outputs, and are not allowed to have file contracts.
 All outputs created by storage proofs cannot be spent for 100 blocks.

-These limits are in place because, just like with block subsidies, a simple reorg can change the validity of a proof and invalidate the outputs, making double spend attacks and false spend attacks much easier for these outputs.

 When creating a storage proof, you only prove that you have a single 64 byte segment of the file.
 The piece that you must prove you have is chosen